vanbroup/documents/output/CS.md

 If a CRL has a `thisUpdate` field value of 2022-07-01 00:00:00 UTC or later and the CA includes the Invalidity Date CRL entry extension in a CRL entry for a Code Signing Certificate, then the time encoded in the Invalidity Date CRL extension SHALL be equal to the time encoded in the `revocationDate` field of the CRL entry.

+#### 7.2.2.1 CRL Issuing Distribution Point

+Partitioned CRLs MUST contain an Issuing Distribution Point extension.
+The `distributionPoint` field of the Issuing Distribution Point extension MUST be present.
+Additionally, the `fullName` field of the DistributionPointName value MUST be present, and its value MUST conform to the following requirements:

+1. If a Certificate within the scope of the CRL contains a CRL Distribution Points extension, then at least one of the `uniformResourceIdentifiers` in the CRL Distribution Points's `fullName` field MUST be included in the `fullName` field of the CRL's Issuing Distribution Point extension.
+The encoding of the `uniformResourceIdentifier` value in the Issuing Distribution Point extension SHALL be byte-for-byte identical to the encoding used in the Certificate's CRL Distribution Points extension.
+2. Other GeneralNames of type `uniformResourceIdentifier` MAY be included.
+3. Non-`uniformResourceIdentifier` GeneralName types MUST NOT be included.

+The `indirectCRL` and `onlyContainsAttributeCerts` fields MUST be set to `FALSE` (i.e., not asserted).

+The CA MAY set either of the `onlyContainsUserCerts` and `onlyContainsCACerts` fields to `TRUE`, depending on the scope of the CRL.

+The CA MUST NOT assert both of the `onlyContainsUserCerts` and `onlyContainsCACerts` fields.

+The `onlySomeReasons` field SHOULD NOT be included; if included, then the CA MUST provide another CRL whose scope encompasses all revocations regardless of reason code.

+This extension is NOT RECOMMENDED for full and complete CRLs.

 ## 7.3 OCSP profile

 If a Code Signing Certificate previously has been revoked, and the CA later becomes aware of a more appropriate revocation date, then the CA MAY use that revocation date in subsequent OCSP responses for that Code Signing Certificate.